Diving into Kronecker Adapters: Component Design Matters: Main Results

 \begin{theorem}~ Consider CDKA of the form in~\Eqref{equ:lambda} where $\mA^{(i)}$ is initialized with Kaiming initialization~\citep{he2015delving}, and $\mB^{(i)}$ is initialized to zero.
 Then the gradient norm of CDKA is irrelevant to $r_1$, $r_2$ and $r$ if and only if $\lambda_{r_1, r_2, r} \in \Theta\left(\frac{1}{\sqrt{r \cdot r_2}}\right).$ \end{theorem} Proof is referred to Appendix~\ref{sec:rsproof}.
 Following Theorem~\ref{theorem:rs}, we set the scaling factor as

 where $\alpha$ is a tunable hyperparameter.
 As shown in Figure~\ref{figure:normstable}, for a fixed $\alpha = 16$, our method maintains gradient norms at the same scale across different component configurations, thereby ensuring training stability and consistency.
+See Appendix~\ref{sec:more_studies} for more results.

 \paragraph{Initialization strategies.} In the above analysis, we consistently adopt random initialization for component $\mA^{(i)}$ while initializing $\mB^{(i)}$ to zero.
 To justify this design choice, we investigate the impact of different initialization strategies on CDKA.
 We fix $r=2$, $r_1=2$, $r_2=8$, and $\lambda \equiv 16$ to ensure fair comparisons.
 The results are summarized in Table~\ref{tab:init}, where Ku and Kn denote Kaiming uniform and Kaiming normal initialization~\citep{he2015delving}, respectively.
 We observe that random initialization of $\mA^{(i)}$ consistently outperforms random initialization of $\mB^{(i)}$, confirming the effectiveness of our initialization design.